-Honestly, once the Jameed sauce boils, you will get the goat smell!
+Honestly, once the Jameed sauce boils, you will get the goat meat smell!
 It may not be pleasant for some (like me) the reason why I added black pepper to mellow down the smell.
-That said, we did try to eat like the Jordanians would want us to. 🙂 And you will agree why mansaf is celebrated so much around the world by Jordanians and others alike.
-A trip to Jordan is never complete without having Mansaf.
+That said, we ate Mansaf like the Jordanians would want us to.

-In a traditional setting, the mansaf is served on a large platter and placed on the table, and the guests would stand or sit around the platter with their left hand behind their back and eat only with their right hand.
+Mansaf is served in a large community platter for traditional gatherings like a wedding.
+The guests would stand or sit around the platter with their left hand behind their back and eat only with their right hand.
 You make balls of rice and meat and pop them into your mouth and eat!
 We were just two of us and it was indeed a great pleasure to eat off one plate!
-A great couple bonding time 😀

 Jordanian Mansaf | Lamb Meat Cooked in Jameed Sauce